Consumption, savings and investment: plan and multiply

 A simple financial plan… and SMART

 Drawing up a financial plan is the starting point, and it doesn't have to be rocket science.
-It just needs to be SMART:
+You just need to be SMART:

-• Sensible – Clearly define how much you can save monthly, both to start investing and to increase your investment over time.
+- Sensible – Clearly define how much you can save each month, both to start investing and to increase your investment over time.

-• Achievable – Set ambitious but realistic goals considering your income, expenses, and personal circumstances.
+- Reachable – Set ambitious but realistic goals in light of your income, expenses, and personal circumstances.

-• Relevant – Ensure that the defined objectives reflect what is truly important to each individual and their future.
+- Relevant – To ensure that the defined objectives reflect what is truly important to each individual and their future.

-• Time-bound – Setting a clear time horizon helps define the savings and investment strategy and maintains motivation.
+- Temporally defined – Establish a clear time horizon, which helps define the savings and investment strategy and maintains motivation.

 Turning this plan into concrete decisions can be challenging.
-Consulting investment specialists can help translate objectives into solutions tailored to individual risk profiles, time horizons, and specific goals, preventing hasty decisions or decisions that are misaligned with what is truly important to achieve in the future.
+Seeking the help of investment specialists can help translate goals into solutions that are tailored to each individual's risk profile, time horizon, and specific objectives, avoiding hasty decisions or those that are misaligned with what is truly important to achieve in the future.